arokettu/bencode/docs/main.rst

     // You can control lists and dictionaries types with options
     $data = Bencode::decode(
         "...",
-        dictionaryType: ArrayObject::class, // pass class name, new $type($array) will be created
+        dictType: ArrayObject::class, // pass class name, new $type($array) will be created
         listType: function ($array) { // or callback for greater flexibility return new ArrayObject($array, ArrayObject::ARRAY_AS_PROPS);
         },
     ]);
     // default value for both types is 'array'. you can also use 'object' for stdClass

+.. note:: Parameter order is not guaranteed for options, use named parameters

 Working with files
 ==================